Career HubResume

 You can get found in ATS systems

-Recruiters use Applicant Tracking Systems (ATS) to organize resumes and search for specific keywords.
-And according to Research Nester, ATS adoption is only expected to grow.
+Recruiters use applicant tracking systems (ATS software) to organize resumes and rank their suitability for specific role descriptions—often using Artificial Intelligence (AI) keyword analysis.
+According to Research Nester, ATS adoption is expected to grow.

 Those obstacles that got in the way of getting my resume to the right people were removed because my resume was clearer and more aligned with the job description."— Ashleigh Bergh Duggan, Teal Member